hanishkvc/prgs-docs-spreadsheetkvc/README.md

 When cell contents are updated/modified by the user, the program clears the cache, and repeats the windowed defered evaluation with caching as explained above again.

-TODO: May add a reverse dependency list for the cells, so that when user edits any cells, only related cell caches are cleared and thus need reevaluation.
+The program maintains a reverse dependency list for each cell, so that when user edits any cell, only related cells' caches are cleared and thus inturn cells needing reevaluation is limited to the cell itself and its dependent cells.

+NOTE: If the user suspects that the recalculation optimisation logic of the program is at fault, they can run the :xrecalc command which will clear the calc cache of all cells, so they all get recalculated as and when required.

 #### Looping and Deep chaining.

-If =expression in a cell refers back to itself either directly and or through another cell(s) in the chain of calculations required to find the cell's value, then it is considered to be looped.
+If =expression in a cell refers back to itself either directly and or through other cell(s) in the chain of calculations required to find the cell's value, then it is considered to be looped.

 The program will trap such invalid looping and Err tag the contents of all cells involved in the calculation, whose value is impacted by looping.
 This allows the user to see what and all cells where involved in that looping.
-It also allows the program to continue with evaluation of the other cells.
+It also allows the program to continue with evaluation of the other cells, while ignoring these err tagged cells.

 The program will also flag the calc loop error tag, for cells whose =expression involves chaining of cells which refer to one another such that the chain length extends to thousands of cells.
 IE